If you are looking for information about Millikin scholarships, you are in the right place.

 Students with a demonstrated commitment to community service are eligible to apply for a scholarship providing up to $2,000 annually in the Service Learning Scholars Program.

 The Thomas S. Sly Scholarship is an annual endowed scholarship award for freshmen exploratory studies students who are "exploring all the possibilities" and have not yet declared a major field of study.
 To apply for the scholarship, students must submit a short, 100 word essay explaining why they are choosing to begin an academic career by "exploring the possibilities".

 Through the generosity of Caterpillar Inc., Millikin University offers a limited number of $2,500 scholarships to new and current students.
 Preference for receiving the scholarship is given to dependents of Caterpillar employees.
 If funding allows, students majoring in business, who live in the Decatur geographic area, who have demonstrated a financial need and a high potential for academic success, may be considered.
-Recipients must be admitted to Millikin University and must complete the Caterpillar Scholarship Application by February 15.
-Recipients must have completed the Free Application for Federal Student Aid (FAFSA) prior to the application deadline.
+Recipients must be admitted to Millikin University and applications will be accepted until funds are exhausted.
+Recipients must complete the Free Application for Federal Student Aid (FAFSA) prior to application.
 Renewal of scholarship is dependent upon re-application (each year), maintaining a minimum grade point average of 2.5, and satisfactory academic progress toward a degree.